randomizer333/OpenGRP/README.md

 - querry bulider with available columns in table

 processes:
--data generation: calculations, string operations
+- data generation: calculations, string operations

 reports:
 - run querry and display it in a form or table